Step 8. Specify Network Extension Settings

 - To communicate with the Internet after full site failover

 You can configure a network adapter (vNIC) on the network extension appliance.
 This network adapter connects the network extension appliance to the external network where the provider backup infrastructure components reside.
-For details, see section Network Extension Appliance of the Veeam Cloud Connect Administrator Guide.
+For details, see section Network Extension Appliance of the Veeam Cloud Connect Guide.

 To configure network extension settings: